RegestaItalia/trm-docs/registry/public/roadmap.md

 # Roadmap

-Nobody likes projects without a clear direction, here's a detailed roadmap for the **TRM Public Registry**.
+Nobody likes projects without a clear direction, so here is a detailed roadmap for the **TRM Public Registry**.

 Unlike rigid timelines, TRM uses **time-based milestones** with estimated durations instead of fixed dates.
 This approach ensures flexibility without compromising transparency.